 Dr Bill Davies

 I have research interests in room acoustics, perception and environmental sound/soundscapes.
 In environmental acoustics, I was principal investigator of a large consortium project to develop new ways of evaluating soundscapes.
 The Positive Soundscape Project (PSP), a £1M, three-year effort involving five universities.
 Unusually for an EPSRC project, it involved artists and social scientists as well as acoustics researchers.
 In room acoustics, I have researched the acoustic absorption of concert hall seating and audiences, validating a test technique which is now used in our commercial tests.
-I have also led projects to develop a method for measuring auditory spaciousness in reproduced sound, to assess diffusion on stages, to control low-frequency reponse in small rooms and to measure the difference limen of reverberation time and level with music.
+I have also led projects to develop a method for measuring auditory spaciousness in reproduced sound, to assess diffusion on stages, to control low-frequency response in small rooms and to measure the difference limen of reverberation time and level with music.

 Dr. Ian Drumm